0xC0000054/sc4-extended-terrain/README.md

 This DLL mod is intended as a dependency for other mods that add new terrain types beyond the Tropical terrain type that Maxis created, it does not add any terrain types to the game by itself.

+## ExtendedTerrain INI

+_SC4ExtendedTerrain.ini_ contains two options for logging the game's terrain texture loading.

+The _LogTextureIDs_ option will log the texture ids as the game requests them.
+The _LogTextureLoadErrors_ option will only log the texture ids that the game fails to load.

 ## Download

 The plugin can be downloaded from the Releases tab: https://github.com/0xC0000054/sc4-extended-terrain/releases